niden-net/niden-net/_posts/2010-06-21-android-22-froyo-review.md

 #### Upgrade to Froyo

 Below is how I upgraded my Nexus One to Froyo.
 I had a couple of failed attempts, loads of Googling, but I finally managed to get it to work.
-Luckily a couple of days later an [article](https://lifehacker.com/5545347/get-android-22-on-your-nexus-one-without-the-wait) appeared on Lifehacker which confirmed that the steps I took were the correct ones!
+Luckily a couple of days later an [article][lifehacker] appeared on Lifehacker which confirmed that the steps I took were the correct ones!

 <img class="post-image" src="/assets/files/2010-06-21-froyo.png" alt="Froyo" />